-Students enrolled in this program will develop specific learning goals with a faculty mentor based on their interests, aspirations, and personal passion.
-Learning how to conduct psychological research in a cross-cultural educational environment, students will examine theoretical and practical understanding of creative processes including:
+Psychology students enrolled in our Creativity Studies Specialization program will develop specific learning goals with a faculty mentor based on their interests, aspirations, and personal passion.
+Learning how to conduct psychological research in a cross-cultural educational environment, M.A. students will examine theoretical and practical understanding of creative processes including:

 - Psychological components